-BURN BANS/FIRE RESTRICTIONS
+BURN RESTRICTIONS

 Q1.
-Who has the authority to issue a burn ban/fire restrictions?
+Who has the authority to issue burn restrictions?

-A. Local governments, as well as the Governor, have authority to issue a burn ban under the Emergency Services chapter of the ND Century Code.
+A. Local governments, as well as the Governor, have authority to issue burn restrictions under the Emergency Services chapter of the ND Century Code.

-- A local burn ban may only be issued upon a declaration of a local emergency or disaster pursuant to NDCC 37-17.1-10 - Examples of local fire declarations and burn bans/restrictions can be found in WebEOCIn addition, state and federal land management agencies have the authority to implement restrictions on their lands.
-In the event multiple burn bans/restrictions are implemented, the more restrictive must be followed.
+Local burn restrictions may only be issued upon a declaration of a local emergency or disaster pursuant to NDCC 37-17.1-10

+In addition, state and federal land management agencies have the authority to implement restrictions on their lands.
+In the event multiple burn restrictions are implemented, the more restrictive must be followed.

 Q2.
-What is the penalty for violating a burn ban?
+What is the penalty for violating burn restrictions?

-A. First offense of a burn ban is a Class B misdemeanor (NDCC 37-17.1-10): up to 30 days in jail and a \$1,500 fine (NDCC 12.1-32.01).
+A. First offense of a burn restriction is a Class B misdemeanor (NDCC 37-17.1-10): up to 30 days in jail and a \$1,500 fine (NDCC 12.1-32.01).

 Q3.
-What is the purpose of burn bans/fire restrictions?
+What is the purpose of burn restrictions?

-A. The purpose of burn bans and fire restrictions is to reduce the risk of human-caused fires during unusually high fire danger and/or burning conditions and for the protection of human life and property.
-Burn bans and fire restrictions impose many limitations on the general public and therefore should be implemented only after all other prevention measures have been taken (i.e. public awareness campaigns).
+A. The purpose of burn restrictions is to reduce the risk of human-caused fires during unusually high fire danger and/or burning conditions and for the protection of human life and property.
+Burn restrictions impose many limitations on the general public and therefore should be implemented only after all other prevention measures have been taken (i.e. public awareness campaigns).

 Q4.
-What factors should be taken into account before issuing a burn ban/fire restrictions?
+What factors should be taken into account before issuing burn restrictions?

-A. Burn bans and fire restrictions should only be considered when:
+A. Burn restrictions should only be considered when:

-- High to Extreme fire danger is predicted - Frequency of human-caused fires being experienced has increased - Firefighting resources are diminished - Potential high risk occasions (i.e. 4th of July, etc) - Large fire activity occurring within your jurisdictions - Persistent drought conditions exist
+- High to Extreme fire danger is predicted - Frequency of human-caused fires being experienced has increased - Firefighting resources are diminished - Potential high-risk occasions (i.e. 4th of July, etc) - Large fire activity occurring within your jurisdictions - Persistent drought conditions exist

 Q5.
-Who should I coordinate with when considering issuing a burn ban/fire restrictions?
+Who should I coordinate with when considering issuing burn restrictions?

-A. When making a determination to implement a burn ban/fire restrictions, it is recommended county and/or city officials collaborate with local, state and federal entities, such as:
+A. When making a determination to implement burn restrictions, it is recommended county and/or city officials collaborate with local, state and federal entities, such as:

 - Local/tribal fire officials

 - Local/tribal emergency management

 - Local/tribal law enforcement

 - National Weather Service (NWS)

 - ND Forest Service

 - State Fire Marshal's Office

-- State and Federal agencies with land in your jurisdiction (i.e. ND Game and Fish, ND Parks and Recreation, US Forest Service, National Park Service, US Fish and Wildlife Service, etc.)
+State and Federal agencies with land in your jurisdiction (i.e. ND Game and Fish, ND Parks and Recreation, US Forest Service, National Park Service, US Fish and Wildlife Service, etc.)

 Q6.
-Who do I need to notify when a burn ban/fire restriction is implemented?
+Who do I need to notify when a burn restriction is implemented?

-A. A variety of means (i.e. websites, social media, media - newspapers, TV, radio, etc) should be leveraged to ensure the public is aware of burn bans/fire restrictions.
-In addition, minimum notifications should be made to appropriate local responders, agencies having land within your jurisdiction and the ND Department of Emergency Services (NDDES).
-Since issuance of burn bans/fire restrictions impose many limitations on the public, implementation of burn bans/fire restrictions for an entire year or season is not ideal.
+A. A variety of means (i.e. websites, social media, media - newspapers, TV, radio, etc) should be leveraged to ensure the public is aware of burn restrictions.
+In addition, minimum notifications should be made to appropriate local responders, agencies having land within your jurisdiction and the ND Department of Emergency Services (NDDES) via WebEOC.
+Since issuance of burn restrictions impose many limitations on the public, implementation of burn restrictions for an entire year or season is not ideal.
 However, if doing so it is important that ongoing outreach and public awareness actions are in place to ensure those moving into or visiting your jurisdiction are aware.